-Joanne Spetz, PhD, is associate director of research at Healthforce Center at UCSF.
-In addition, Dr. Spetz is a professor at the Philip R. Lee Institute for Health Policy Studies, Department of Family and Community Medicine, and the School of Nursing at UCSF.
+Dr. Joanne Spetz is faculty at Healthforce Center at UCSF.
+She is director of the Philip R. Lee Institute for Health Policy Studies at UCSF where she also is the Brenda and Jeffrey L. Kang Presidential Chair in Health Care Finance.
+She is a professor with the UCSF School of Nursing's Department of Family and Community Medicine.
 Dr. Spetz’s research focuses on the economics of the health care workforce.

-Dr. Spetz has been a member of the Institute of Medicine Standing Committee on Credentialing Research in Nursing, a consultant to the Institute of Medicine Committee on the Future of Nursing, and a member of the National Commission on VA Nursing.
+Dr. Spetz was a member of the Institute of Medicine Standing Committee on Credentialing Research in Nursing, a consultant to the Institute of Medicine Committee on the Future of Nursing, and a member of the National Commission on VA Nursing.
 She is an honorary fellow of the American Academy of Nursing.
 She frequently provides testimony and technical assistance to state and federal agencies and policymakers.
 Her teaching is in the areas of health economics, quantitative research methods, health care financial management, and health economics.
-In addition to teaching in the Master’s of Science in Health Administration and Interprofessional Leadership and Master’s in Translational Medicine programs, advising graduate students, and lecturing at UCSF and UC Berkeley, she has been involved in the Global Health Workforce Economics Network providing instruction in health workforce economics in international courses.
+In addition to teaching in the UCSF Master’s in Translational Medicine program, advising graduate students, and lecturing at UCSF and UC Berkeley, she has taught international courses in health workforce economics and planning.

 Dr. Spetz received her doctorate in economics from Stanford University after studying economics at the Massachusetts Institute of Technology.